ChinaKnowledge.de -

 Mushrooms in the region around Suzhou are already mentioned in Wang Ao's 王鏊 Gusuzhi 姑蘇志 from 1506.
 Statements about fungi in other local gazetteers like Yue Dai's 岳岱 Yangshan jiuzhi 陽山舊志, Niu Ruolin's 牛若麟 Wuxia zhi 吳縣志, Chen Renxi's 陳仁錫 Yangshan zhi 陽山志 or Wu Xiuzhi's 吳秀之 Wuxian zhi 吳縣志 influenced Wu Lin's book on Suzhou mushrooms.
 The dates of life of Wu Lin are unknown, but the preface dates from 1683.

 The Wuxunpu describes 26 kinds of mushrooms divided into three categories of qualities.
-The best nine types are leijing xun 雷驚蕈 (songhua xun 松花蕈), meishu xun 梅樹蕈, caihua xun 菜花蕈, goushu xun 構樹蕈, chake xun 茶棵蕈, sangshu xun 桑樹蕈, ezi xun 鵝子蕈, maochai xun 茅柴蕈 (hongjian xun 紅襇蕈), and guanxun 館蕈 (songxun 松蕈).
+The best nine types were leijing xun 雷驚蕈 (songhua xun 松花蕈), meishu xun 梅樹蕈, caihua xun 菜花蕈, goushu xun 構樹蕈, chake xun 茶棵蕈, sangshu xun 桑樹蕈, ezi xun 鵝子蕈, maochai xun 茅柴蕈 (hongjian xun 紅襇蕈), and guanxun 館蕈 (songxun 松蕈).
 Yet the book does not scientifically discern between species.
-The type leijing has a kind of sub-type called wulei 烏雷, and the ezi mushroom type has some sub-types called fen ezi 粉鵝子, huang ezi 黃鵝子 and hui ezi 灰鵝子, and the sub-type huangjiluan xun 黃雞卵蕈.
+The type leijing has a kind of sub-type called wulei 烏雷, and the ezi mushroom type has some sub-types called fen ezi 粉鵝子, huang ezi 黃鵝子, and hui ezi 灰鵝子, and the sub-type huangjiluan xun 黃雞卵蕈.
 It is impossible to identify these names with modern nomenclature.

 The book is included in the series Zhaodai congshu 昭代叢書, Ciyantang congshu 賜硯堂叢書 and Nongxue congshu 農學叢書.